Some of the more technical aspects

 can be a big plus.
 Avoid those hosts who limit your ability to post

-changes or insist on doing it for you (for a fee), charge more than
+changes or insist on doing it for you (for a fee), and those that

-$15-20 per month, or have additional charges for traffic, storage and
+charge exorbitant monthly fees or have additional charges for traffic,

 access.
-Most web designers have a list of host providers they recommend.
+Most web designers will have a list of host providers they

 Hosting your own web site requires a static IP (Internet

-Protocol) address, high-speed broadband (3Mbps+), and a fast server -
+Protocol) address, high-speed broadband (minimum 3Mbps), and a fast

 all of which is a possibility for those willing to tackle the